UtrechtUniversity/ricgraph/docs/ricgraph_containerized.md

   The following information might help you installing Podman on Windows.
 Note that you will need *Administrator* privileges.
-  * For both the command line version as well as the GUI version of Podman, you will need *Windows Subsystem for Linux (WSL) 2*.
+  * For both the command line version as well as the Desktop GUI version of Podman, you will need *Windows Subsystem for Linux (WSL) 2*.
 Install it as follows:
     * Open a *PowerShell (Admin)* or *Terminal (Admin)*.
     * Type: